BMUS Performance Violin, First Class Honours

 Leading the musical direction of Sistema Aotearoa is one of New Zealand’s most successful professional violinists, Jess Hindin.
 A tutor with the programme since it launched in Otara in 2011, Jess has a wealth of teaching experience and an exceptional ability to get the best out of every student.

-Alongside her role as Music Director of Sistema Aotearoa, Jess retains an active professional performing career and regularly records and performs for artists across various musical genres, and for television advertisements and movie soundtracks.
+Alongside her role as Music Director of Sistema Aotearoa, Jess retains an active professional career and regularly records and performs for artists across various musical genres, and for television and movie soundtracks.

 Jess creates an exciting and high quality teaching environment making Sistema Aotearoa an inspirational and fun place for students to learn.

-Musicians, Registered Primary and ECE Teachers, Music therapists with a wide range of musical and teaching experience and skills together form a strong and multifaceted team to meet the holistic needs of the programme.
+Musicians, Registered Primary and ECE Teachers, Music therapists with a wide range of musical and teaching experience and skills together form a strong and multifaceted and culturally appropriate team to meet the holistic needs of the programme.
 Experienced instrumental specialists lead each instrumental programme, overseeing the design and delivery of curricula.

-Volunteers from the Otara community and from wider Auckland are involved in many aspects of the programme including fund raising, assisting at sessions and events, and helping with administrative tasks.
+Helping with the programme are many parents, and other supporters from the Otara community and from wider Auckland.
+These wonderful supporters are involved in many aspects of the programme including fund raising, assisting at sessions and events, and helping with administrative tasks.
+Without our amazing parent / whanau we simply couldn’t function.